bitboxer/dotfiles/README.md

 `.cap_tasks~`.
 It is smart enough to expire the cache automatically in most cases, but you can simply remove the files to flush the cache.

-Opening the source for a gem file can be done using the "gemmate" command.
+Opening the source for a gem file can be done using the "gemvim" command.

-    gemmate rail<tab>
+    gemvim rail<tab>

-If no version is given, the latest gem will be opened in Textmate
+If no version is given, the latest gem will be opened in MacVim.
+`gemmate` will do the same for Textmate.

 There are a few key bindings set.
 Many of these require option to be set as the meta key.
 Option-left/right arrow will move cursor by word,